obox-systems/conventions/demo.md

 ### Screenshot

-Preferebly to show screenshots
+Preferably to show screenshots.

-- If your demo doesn't have any meaningful output you can use a screenshot of code that describes your demo logic in the best way ( ex.
+- If your demo doesn't have any meaningful output, you can use a screenshot of code that describes your demo logic in the best way ( ex.
 API usage )

 ### Distribution

-Duplicate and sync description in 3 places
+Duplicate and sync description in 3 places.

+- In your google doc portfolio
 - At your profile
-- In your google doc porfolio
 - In a readme file of the repository